 - One of the most interesting facts of Mercury for kids is that despite being really close to the Sun, Mercury becomes extremely cold at nights.
-This, again is because mercury does not have an atmosphere and does not trap heat.
-If at all Mercury had an atmosphere, it would have been able to trap heat and not be so cold at nights.
+This again is because Mercury does not have an atmosphere and does not trap heat.
+If, at all, Mercury had an atmosphere, it would have been able to trap heat and not be so cold at nights.

 - Another facts of Mercury for kids is that Mercury does not have seasons.
-This is because the axis of Mercury has a very less tilt, which makes it rotate in an upright fashion.
+This is because the axis of Mercury has a very small tilt, which makes it rotate in an upright fashion.

 - Ever since scientists discovered Mercury till now, they report of observing shrinkage in the size of this planet.
 Since its formation, Mercury has lost 1.5 kilometers of its original diameters.
-This has happened as a result of the process of solidification of the core. as the core of Mercury cools down and solidifies, it contracts over a period of time.
+This happened as a result of the process of solidification of the core; as the core of Mercury cools down and solidifies, it contracts over a period of time.

 - ESA is planning to launch yet another spacecraft to Mercury in a joint mission with Japan Aerospace Exploration Agency.
 The scientists call this mission as “BepiColombo”- getting its name from Giuseppe Bepi Colombo who is a famous mathematician.
 The spacecraft will be launched this year.
 Also, the spacecraft will take about 7 years to reach the orbit of Mercury.

 - Pretty much like Jupiter, Saturn, Venus, and Mars, Mercury is also visible to the naked eyes without needing a telescope.
-This is a mind-boggling fact since mercury is really small in size.
+This is a mind-boggling fact since Mercury is really small in size.